Combined Sewer Overflow (CSO) in Richmond

 Stormwater Management in Virginia

-Sanitary Sewer Overflows (SSO) from Henrico County impair streams, together with Combined Sewer Overflows (CSO) from Richmond
+Sanitary Sewer Overflows (SSO) from Henrico County also impair streams

-Sanitary Sewer Overflows (SSO) from Henrico County impair streams, together with Combined Sewer Overflows (CSO) from Richmond
+Sanitary Sewer Overflows (SSO) from Henrico County also impair streams

 Source: Environmental Integrity Project, Map 1.
 Sanitary Sewer Overflows and Waterways Impaired by Bacteria